 Collaborating on an international project has been beneficial for everyone involved.

 “The more you interact with other scientists, the better,” Hegg said.

-Article by Jodi Walker, University Communications & Marketing
+Article by Jodi Walker, University Communications and Marketing